logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/car-rental-mobile/testing-car-rental-on-the-ios-platform/car-rental-ios-configuration/re-signing-and-installing-testarchitect-agent-on-ios/_index.md

     -   TestArchitectAgent.ipa
     -   FileInfo
     -   iOSInstrumentationDyLib.dylib
-    **Note:** resign.sh, TestArchitectAgent.ipa, FileInfo and iOSInstrumentationDyLib.dylib files can be found at the following location when TestArchitect is installed: Applications/TestArchitect/device/iOS/resource.
+{{<note>}} resign.sh, TestArchitectAgent.ipa, FileInfo and iOSInstrumentationDyLib.dylib files can be found at the following location when TestArchitect is installed: Applications/TestArchitect/device/iOS/resource.

 4. Start the command line terminal and navigate to the directory to which you copied the files in the preceding step.